Amazon Kindle: Aftermarket

 Working Kindles in good condition can be sold, traded, donated or recycled in the aftermarket.
 Due to some Kindle devices being limited to use as reading device and the hassle of reselling Kindles, some people choose to donate their Kindle to schools, developing countries, literacy organizations, or charities.
 "The Kindle Classroom Project" promotes reading by distributing donated Kindles to schools in need.
 Worldreader and "Develop Africa" ships donated e-readers to schools in developing countries in Africa for educational use.
 "Project Hart" may take donations of e-readers that could be given to people in need.

-First-generation Kindles have risen in value as a collector's item in recent years.
-Several factory-sealed first-generation Kindles have sold for between $200 and $600 in 2024 and 2025.

 Whether in good condition or not, Kindles should not be disposed of in normal waste due to the device's electronic ink components and batteries.
 Instead, Kindles at the end of their useful life should be recycled.
 In the United States, Amazon runs their own program, 'Take Back', which allows owners to print out a prepaid shipping label, which can be used to return the device for disposal.